 Global climate talks begin in Dubai, with an oil executive in charge

-The United Nations annual climate negotiations begin today in Dubai, with hundreds of world leaders expected to attend over the next two weeks.
+The United Nations annual climate negotiations begain today in Dubai, with hundreds of world leaders expected to attend over the next two weeks.

 The goal of the meeting is to make progress on reducing emissions of planet-warming gasses, and come to an agreement about how to pay for the enormous costs of a hotter planet.